The Human Centipede (First Sequence): Critical response

 Sukhdev Sandhu of The Daily Telegraph was generally negative about the film, stating, "The Human Centipede has its moments, but they're largely obscured by umpteen holes in the plot as well as by reams of exposition," and that it was "an ultimately underwhelming affair that's neither sick or  sic ] repellent enough to garner the cult status it so craves."
 The New York Times review by Jeannette Catsoulis noted that whether the film was "a commentary on Nazi atrocities or a literal expression of filmmaking politics, the grotesque fusion at least silences the female leads, both of whose voices could strip paint."
 Writing in the Chicago Sun Times, Roger Ebert did not assign the film a star rating (not to be confused with awarding it zero stars), stating, "I am required to award stars to movies I review.
 This time, I refuse to do it.
 The star rating system is unsuited to this film.
 Is the movie good?
 Is it bad?
 Does it matter?
 It is what it is and occupies a world where the stars don't shine."

-Critics and a doctor have dismissed Six's claim that the film was "100 percent medically accurate" as "ludicrous" and "rubbish".
+Critics and a doctor have dismissed Six's claim that the film was "100 percent medically accurate" as "utterly ludicrous" and "rubbish".
 Dr John Cameron, speaking to TV3 News in New Zealand, gave an interview about the feasibility of a human centipede, stating how he believed it would be difficult for a join between different people to heal and form a connection, and how the centipede would quickly die from lack of nutrition.
 John Martin, a former Hollywood film executive and CEO of Alamo Drafthouse Cinemas, said Six's claims of 100 percent medical accuracy should be viewed with reference to the kind of shock gimmicks that film producers had long used to attract attention.
 Martin compared Six's claims to those of Kroger Babb and William Castle, who had also made "grand promises" about what they were putting on screen, in a bid to lure audiences.

+Reviewing the film as its sequel, The Human Centipede 2 (Full Sequence) (2011), was in production, Tom Butler of IGN praised Laser's performance as well as Six's "creative use of his limited locations".
+However, Butler also felt that "despite the twisted concept, The Human Centipede actually pulls a lot of potential punches, and the gore on offer is relatively tame", concluding that "with its half-decent and morbidly intriguing premise already set up, let's hope Tom Six doesn't hold back next time, letting rip with the gore, and amping up the gross-out factor to give horror fans the Centipede film they crave".

 In 2013, GamesRadar+ named Dr. Heiter one of the "50 Creepiest Movie Psychopaths".